Questions?

 For our Guides, we aim to hire people who are interested in developing their skills working with children.
 Often these are college students or recent graduates studying education or psychology.

-Every team member is background checked, CPR and 1st Aid certified, and trained to deliver the Neuron Garage curriculum in a supportive environment.
+Every team member passes a background check, is CPR and 1st Aid certified, and is trained to deliver the Neuron Garage curriculum in a supportive environment.

 All staff members are at least 18 years of age.